-Both auxiliary outputs and monitor points can connect to an input/output module fitted to a node, to an alarms controller or to an output controller.
-The M2150 AC24/4 alarms controller supports up to 24 monitor points and four auxiliary outputs.
-The M2150 OC4/24 output controller supports up to four monitor points and 24 auxiliary outputs.
+In the M2150 range, auxiliary outputs and monitor points can connect to an input/output module fitted to a node, to an alarms controller or to an output controller.
+The M2150 AC24/4 alarms controller supports up to 24 monitor points and four auxiliary outputs, and the M2150 OC4/24 output controller supports up to four monitor points and 24 auxiliary outputs.